Missing values: sparse inverse covariance estimation and an extension to sparse regression: Simulations

+Note that in all models $\Sigma^{-1}$ is sparse.
+In models 1 and 2 the number of non-zeros in $\Sigma^{-1}$ is linear in $p$, whereas in models 3 and 4 it is proportional to $p^2$.

-\begin{itemize} \item[(1)] We generate $n=100$ training observations and a separate set of $100$ validation observations. \item[(2)] In the training-set we delete completely at random $0\%, 10\%, 20\%, 30\%, 40\%$ and $50\%$ of the data.
-Per model we therefore get six training-sets with different degree of missing data. \item[(3)] The \emph{MissGLasso} estimator is fitted on each of the six mutilated training-sets, with the tuning parameter $\lambda$ selected by minimizing twice the negative log-likelihood (log-loss) on the validation data.
-This results in six different estimators of the concentration matrix $K$. \end{itemize} We evaluate the concentration matrix estimation performance using the Kullback-Leibler loss:
+For all $20$ settings (4 models with $p=10$, $50$, $100$, $200$, $300$) we make 50 simulation runs.
+In each run we proceed as follows: \begin{itemize} \item We generate $n$ training observations and a separate set of $n$ validation observations. \item In the training set we delete completely at random $10\%, 20\%$ and $30\%$ of the data.
+Per setting, we therefore get three training sets with different degree of missing data. \item The \emph{MissGLasso} estimator is fitted on each of the three mutilated training sets, with the tuning parameter $\lambda$ selected by minimizing twice the negative log-likelihood (log-loss) on the validation data.
+This results in three different estimators of the concentration matrix $K$. \end{itemize} We evaluate the concentration matrix estimation performance using the Kullback-Leibler loss:

-As reference we compare the \emph{MissGLasso} with the estimators when first imputing the missing values by their corresponding column means and then apply the GLasso on the imputed data.
-The tuning parameter $\lambda$ for the GLasso is chosen using the validation set as described above in (3).
-We call this procedure \emph{MeanImpute}.
-Furthermore we compute for both models in the case where $p=10$ the (unpenalized) maximum likelihood estimator using an EM-algorithm as implemented in the R-package \emph{norm}.
-We denote this estimator \emph{MLE}.
+We compare the \emph{MissGLasso} with the following estimators: \begin{itemize} \item \emph{MeanImp}: Impute the missing values by their corresponding column means.
+Then apply the GLasso from~(\ref{eq:glasso}) on the imputed data. \item \emph{MissRidge}: Estimate $\hat{K}=\hat{\Sigma}^{-1}$ by minimizing $-\ell(\mu,K;\mathbf{x}_{\mathrm{obs}})+\lambda\|K\|_2^2.$ For optimization we use an EM algorithm with an $\ell_2$-penalized (inverse) covariance update in the M-Step.
+In the case of complete data, covariance estimation with an $\ell_2$-penalty is derived in \cite{scout2009}. \item \emph{MLE}: Compute the (unpenalized) maximum likelihood estimator using the EM algorithm implemented in the R-package \emph{norm} (only for $p=10$). \end{itemize}